Higher Tier closed for applications on 13 April 2018.

 Use the Higher Tier and Mid Tier options, supplements and capital items documents or the CS grant finder:

 - to understand the rules for the options, supplements and capital items

 - for advice on how to carry them out

 - you’re in the final year of an Environmental Stewardship (ES) agreement and want to put the land into a Higher Tier agreement

-- there’s a risk of to a site caused by loss of management between the end of your ES agreement and the start of a Higher Tier agreement
+- there’s a risk of environmental decline to a site caused by loss of management between the end of your ES agreement and the start of a Higher Tier agreement

 The manual has portrait and landscape pages.
 Before printing, select ‘auto rotate’ in your printer settings.

-Overlap of CS options with Ecological Focus Areas (EFAs) in 2019
+Overlap of Countryside Stewardship (CS) options with Ecological Focus Areas (EFAs) in 2019

 You can no longer overlap the following CS options with EFAs declared on your Basic Payment Scheme (BPS) 2019 application:

 This is to avoid funding the same activity on the same land parcel under both CS and BPS, known as ‘double funding’.
 You can continue to place CS options and EFAs in the same land parcel but they cannot overlap.